 As always, it helps to extend common courtesy to people you have just met who could also potentially be your supplier.
-It’s given right?
-But you would be surprised with the amount of people at the Fair who are rude and unkind.
-Sometimes We understand that people get a bit weary dealing with Chinese Suppliers ( us too).
-Some of have even been scammed by one.
-But that’s not a reason to treat them all like a criminals.
+Is it given right?
+But you would be surprised by the number of people at the Fair who are rude and unkind.
+Sometimes We understand that people get a bit weary of dealing with Chinese Suppliers ( us too).
+Some have even been scammed by one.
+But that’s not a reason to treat them all like a criminal.
 Here are some of the customary things one would expect to do and see at the fair.

 Exchange Business Cards

 This is the most common exchanges that occur at the fair.
 You enter a booth, look at products, speak to the representative and at some point, you will be asked for your business card.
 They will also provide you with theirs.
 They will take a few minutes to read your card and perhaps ask you about your position and about your business.

 If you are keen on a product or a supplier, take the time to introduce yourself and your business.
 We find that, if you show interest, they will be keen to talk about their products.
 Booth visit outcomes are generally excellent when both parties are on the ball.
 Sometimes the products are just a ‘maybe’ for you.
 That is fine, use this an opportunity for improvement for you.
 The more suppliers you speak to, the more confident and relaxed you are when it comes to dealing with The one.

 Wait for Your Turn

 Sometimes a booth can be extremely busy.
 With 5 to 6 buyers waiting to be served with only 2 reps.
 Be patient and wait for your turn.
 Listen in to the conversation, sometimes they ask questions you never thought of asking.
 If you simply can’t be bothered waiting, come back.
 Either way, butting in or being rude because you think they are there to serve you and you only is not on.
 You only upset the suppliers and other buyers for no reason.

 It’s OK to Tell Them you are Not Interested